IDT-ITI/Adv-XAI-Deepfakes/README.md

 K. Tsigos, E. Apostolidis, V. Mezaris, "<b>Improving the Perturbation-Based Explanation of Deepfake Detectors Through the Use of Adversarially-Generated Samples</b>", Proc.
 IEEE/CVF Winter Conference on Applications of Computer Vision Workshops (WACVW 2025), Feb.-Mar.
 2025, Tucson, Arizona, US.
 </div>

+A pre-print of this paper is available at: http://arxiv.org/abs/2502.03957

 BibTeX: